-Cake—who doesn’t just love cake?
-Cakes come in a wide variety of flavors and types, and they’re used for many celebrations and parties!
+Cake—who doesn’t love cake?
+Cake comes in a wide variety of flavors and types, and they’re the highlight of many celebrations and parties!
 Remember your favorite birthday cake when you were a kid?

-There’s a reason millions of people around the world love cake.
-It’s because it’s so good!
-The sweet frosting melting on your tongue, then the flavor of the cake!
-Here, think chocolate, lemon, vanilla, and more!
+Millions of people around the world love cake.
+The sweet frosting melting on your tongue, as well as the flavor of the cake itself!
+There is chocolate, lemon, vanilla, and so much more!

 While we can eat cake, in moderation, is it safe for cats?